DmytroNovytskyi/STM32Libraries/README.md

 - **Polynomial Library** - Assists in the creation and manipulation of polynomials, providing functions for fitting polynomials to data points and calculating deviations.

-- **AT24Cxx EEPROM Library** - Simplifies interaction with AT24Cxx series EEPROM chips via the I2C protocol.
+- **AT24Cxx Library** - Simplifies interaction with AT24Cxx series EEPROM chips via the I2C protocol.
 It supports reading and writing single bytes, as well as efficient multi-byte operations with automatic page boundary handling.
 Includes a full memory erase function.

+- **SSD1306 Library** - Provides a driver for controlling SSD1306-based OLED displays via I2C.
+Includes functions for initialization, drawing various shapes, text, and bitmaps.